Auto workers’ tenuous return a ray of hope in jobs crisis | WTOP

 “We started to see in early April a change where people started to take more trips,” Farley said Thursday.
 “The (sales) decline stopped and our retail sales improved a lot.”

-Auto sales in China, where the virus peaked before the U.S., could be harbinger of things to come.
-China sales fell in 2.6% in April but losses narrowed from the 48% free-fall in March.
+Auto sales in China, where the virus peaked before the U.S., could be a harbinger of things to come.
+China sales fell just 2.6% in April from a year earlier, compared with a 48% free-fall in March.
 Production at many plants is nearly back to normal after being shut down in January and February.
 Volkswagen, Honda, Mercedes and Ford reported no virus cases among employees since reopening.
 Fiat Chrysler had two, but said the workers never entered factories.

 U.S. sales fell 46% in April as the virus took hold, but analysts are forecasting a smaller decline of 30% in May.
 Sales have been juiced by huge incentives, with some automakers offering 0% financing for as long as seven years.